 While the documents needed does vary slightly from one state to the next, you need to have all of the following in order to transfer the title in most states:

 - Order from Probate Court to transfer the vehicle

 - Certificate of the title

 - Transfer fee

 If you are the beneficiary of the vehicle or the administrator of the deceased person’s estate, you can visit the Title Office with the above documents to initiate the title transfer.

-The process of transferring the title of a vehicle without a probate varies depending on what state you live in.
+The process of transferring the title of a vehicle without probate varies depending on what state you live in.
 Most states require the deceased individual’s property not to exceed a certain amount and it to be a certain amount of time since the person has passed away before the transfer of the title can be initiated.

 In many states, the Department of Motor Vehicles makes it fairly easy to transfer the car title of a deceased person when there is no probate involved.
 If you are the administrator, joint-owner, spouse, or beneficiary, you may only need to take the death certificate and the title of the car to your Title Office and they will retitle it – no court order or attorneys required.

-If you are looking to sell the vehicle after the title has been transferred, they may be additional transfer fees depending on where you live.
 There may additional registration fees depending on what the status of the vehicle is.
 All of these fees will be determined and relayed to you after you submit your application to your local DMV.
 Furthermore, in the event that the vehicle was not registered by the deceased, the new owner will be held responsible for paying any registration fees or penalties.

 To learn more about handling the legalities of a deceased family member, here’s a look at how to obtain medical records of someone who has passed away.